 Waiting on Wednesday is a weekly event brought to you by Breaking the Spine where we spotlight upcoming books we can’t wait to read.

-What books are you waiting on this week?
+What book is on your radar this week?